 Seasonal pitches offer caravanners the opportunity to position their caravans on a favoured site for the whole of a season.
 It’s cheaper than buying a static caravan, and means you can choose a different site every season.
 So if you’re happy to spend a few weeks or months in one location but want the flexibility of trying somewhere different next year – this could be the way to go.
 But what is the best caravan for seasonal pitches?

-We’re on hand to help, as we have used our decades of collective experience within the industry to choose the winner of the best seasonal pitch caravan at the Practical Caravan Awards 2025, as well as our shortlisted options.
+We’re on hand to help, as we have used our decades of collective experience within the industry to choose the winner of the best seasonal pitch caravan at the Practical Caravan Awards 2026, as well as reveal our shortlisted options.

-In this guide, you’ll also be able to see what we made of the shortlisted models, which feature tourers from Coachman, as well as take a look at the vans that made our shortlist last year, where you’ll find some of the biggest names in the industry included, such as Bailey, Adria and Hobby – if you’d like to find out more about these brands, head to our guide to the best caravan manufacturers.
+In this guide, you’ll also be able to see what we made of the shortlisted models, which feature tourers from Coachman and Buccaneer, as well as take a look at the vans that made our shortlist last year.
+You’ll find some of the biggest names in the industry included, such as Bailey, Adria and Hobby – if you’d like to find out more about these brands, head to our guide to the best caravan manufacturers.

 The best caravans for seasonal pitches are: